hellzerg/optimizer/FEED.md

+# Including an App in Common Apps using feed.json

-## How to include an app in Common Apps using feed.json: ##
+To include an app in Common Apps using the `feed.json` file, follow these steps:

+## Prerequisites

-* You will need direct links for both x64 and x86 variants (if x64 or x86 is unavailable, just use either one)
+You will need the following information:

+- Direct download links for both x64 and x86 variants of the app (if one variant is unavailable, provide the available variant).
-* Official app title
+- Official app title.
-* A tag, usually the app title - without spaces - preceded by a 'c'
+- A tag, usually the app title without spaces, preceded by a 'c'.
-* A PNG image - needs to be up to 256x256, should not exceed 50kb in size and must be with transparent background
+- A PNG image with a transparent background, up to 256x256 pixels in size and not exceeding 50KB.
-* The group in which the app will be included to
+- The group in which the app will be categorized.

-## Available groups: ##
+## Available Groups

+Choose one of the available groups to categorize your app:

-* SystemTools
+- SystemTools
-* Internet
+- Internet
-* Coding
+- Coding
-* GraphicsSound
+- GraphicsSound

-## Example: ##
+## Example

+Here's an example of how to structure your entry in the `feed.json` file:

 ```json
 {